 When you have one million dollars, you’re a lucky person.
 When you have 10 million dollars, you’ve got trouble, a lot of headaches.
 When you have more than one billion dollars, or a hundred million dollars, that’s a responsibility you have—it’s the trust of people on you, because people believe you can spend money better than the others.

 Ma said his happiest days were when he was making just $20 a month.
 Now that he has considerably more, he says, “We only eat three meals a day, we only sleep on one bed, how can you spend money?
 Where’s the opportunity?”

 Ma’s strategy is to spend according to the belief that “what’s happening today is going to cause a 10-years [sic] result.”
 And when Ma thinks about the present and future of China, he’s thinking about environmental pollution.
 “The polluted water, the airs, unsafe food… 10 years later, millions and millions of people in China will have health problems.
 So we should invest money on that.”

 Ma has set up a charitable trust, funded by Alibaba share options, at the beginning of 2014: it is now worth $3 billion.
-His statements since then, including those today, indicate he plans to focus on the environment in China.“In 15 years China will have a change.
-We will have blue air, blue skies, clean water.”
+His statements since then, including those today, indicate he plans to focus on the environment in China.

 “If we don’t give up, in 15 years China will have a change.
 We will have blue air, blue skies, clean water,” Ma said. ”People say, ‘Forget about it, China is hopeless, there’s no chance we can [clean up the water and the air],'” he added.
 But, “people said that about e-commerce in China 15 years ago.”